tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 1. [Download the image](https://d2ny8m13pxxvfx.cloudfront.net/tidal-windows-server-2022.ova)
 2. Deploy the downloaded OVA file into your VMware (or VirtualBox, or any OVA compatible virtual environment)
-3. Once the VM is running, you can log in with either the following credentials:
+3. Once the VM is running, you can log in with either of the following credentials:

 ```text
 Username: vagrant